tcarland/cri-ansible/README.md

 Container Runtime (CRI) Ansible
 ================================

-Author:  Timothy C. Arland <tcarland@gmail.com>
+Author:  Timothy C. Arland <tcarland at gmail dot com>
-Version: 25.09.10
+Version: 25.10.10

 An Ansible playbook for installing container engines such as *Containerd* or *cri-o*.